 A third domain of research in social psychology that is worth turning our attention to concerns the phenomena known as ‘stereotype threat’.
 As detailed by Steele (1997, 2010), ‘stereotype threat’ refers to the cases in which the perceived threat of confirming a stereotype has a deleterious effect on an individual’s performance on a task.

 For example, Steele and Aronson (1995) asked black and white college students to take a study comprised of questions from the GRE (Graduate Record Examination).
 Some of the participants were told the test was diagnostic of intellectual ability, whilst others were explicitly told it was not diagnostic of abilities.
 The diagnostic condition activated stereotypes about the lower intellectual abilities of black people.
 In this condition, black students underperformed compared to the white students; no such effect was found in the non-diagnostic condition.
-Shih et al (1999) found that stereotypes about gender had a similar effect: when gender - and the perceived threat of the stereotype that women are poor at maths - was made salient, women students’ performances suffered.
+Shih et al (1999) found that stereotypes about gender had a similar effect: when gender - and the perceived threat of the stereotype that women are poor at math - was made salient, women students’ performances suffered.
 Interestingly, this effect disappeared when another aspect of the women’s identities were made salient, namely, their Asian-American identity, which is stereotyped as skilled at quantitative reasoning.

 These studies, and others, are taken to support a variety of hypotheses about the mechanism by which perceived stereotype hinders performance.
 Candidate explanations contend that the activation of a stereotype, and an individuals’ awareness of this stereotype - even if they do not endorse it - may provoke anxiety.
 Alternatively, such awareness may decrease motivation on the task; or cause subjects to unintentionally imitate and express the stereotype in their engagement with the task; or simply create self-doubt which distracts from the task in hand.

 The phenomenon of stereotype threat raises some interesting questions for proposed analyses of discrimination.
 In particular, we may press for greater precision with respect to our understanding of what it is to ‘treat’ an individual X worse than Y - the framing that appears in condition ii) of the analysis above (section 1).
-Does the sort of behaviour that is described as ‘activating a stereotype’, in the context of these studies, constitute a form of differential (worse) treatment?
+Does the sort of behavior that is described as ‘activating a stereotype’, in the context of these studies, constitute a form of differential (worse) treatment?
 In some cases this ‘activation’ amounted to no more than merely mentioning gender, or the mere mention of some feature of the task associated with a stereotype - for example, whether a test is diagnostic of intellectual abilities.
 Steele and Aronson (1995) simply told their participants (black and white) in the diagnostic condition that:

 ‘because we want an accurate measure of your ability in these domains, we want to ask you to try as hard as you can to perform well on these tasks.
 At the end of this study, we can give you feedback which may be helpful by pointing out your strengths and weaknesses’ (803).